Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Preliminaries: Many-worlds, Self-locating Uncertainty, and Branch-counting

 The non-local nature of the globally-branching view might cause some discomfort.
-It implies that observers here on Earth could be (and almost surely are) branching all the time, without noticing it, due to quantum evolution of systems in the Andromeda Galaxy and elsewhere throughout the universe.\footnote{However, the reduced density matrix describing the state of the observer on Earth is unaffected by the events occurring in the Andromeda galaxy (see \textsection \ref{sec21}).} We take this to be one among many psychologically unintuitive but empirically benign consequences of Everettian quantum mechanics.
+It implies that observers here on Earth could be (and almost surely are) branching all the time, without noticing it, due to quantum evolution of systems in the Andromeda Galaxy and elsewhere throughout the universe.\footnote{However, the reduced density matrix describing the state of the observer on Earth is unaffected by the events occurring in the Andromeda galaxy.
+In a relativistic context, one natural option would be to say that although the number of copies of an observer is frame-relative, the probabilities assigned to measurement outcomes are not (as the reduced density matrix is all that is relevant to the calculation of probabilities, see \textsection \ref{sec21}).} We take this to be one among many psychologically unintuitive but empirically benign consequences of Everettian quantum mechanics.

-Because there are two copies of Alice at the time $t_2$ in \textsc{Once-or-Twice}, each copy can reasonably wonder which one she is.
-Thus even if she knows the universal wave function, Alice has something to be uncertain of.
-She isn't uncertain about the way the universe is; by supposition she knows the wave function and this gives a complete specification of the state of the universe (in philosopher-speak, Alice is \textit{de dicto} omniscient).
+There are two copies of Alice at $t_2$ in \textsc{Once-or-Twice}.
+Each copy can reasonably wonder which one she is.
+Thus even if she (incredibly) knows the universal wave function exactly, Alice still has something to be uncertain of.
+She isn't uncertain about the way the universe is; by supposition she knows the wave function and this gives a complete specification of the state of the universe.
 Alice is uncertain about where she is in the quantum multiverse (as has been emphasized by \citeauthor{vaidman1998} \citeyear{vaidman1998}, \citeyear{vaidman2011}, \citeyear{vaidman2014}, \citeyear{vaidmanSEP}).
 She doesn't know if she's in the branch of the wave function in which the detector displays up or the one in which it shows down.
-Alice has \emph{self-locating uncertainty} \citep[see][]{lewis1979, bostrom2002}.
-We call this period in which self-locating uncertainty is present, after branching has occurred via decoherence but before the experimenter has registered the result, the `post-measurement pre-observation' period.
+We say that Alice has \emph{self-locating uncertainty} \citep[see][]{lewis1979, bostrom2002}.
+We call this period in which self-locating uncertainty is present, after the measurement has been made and branching has occurred via decoherence but before the experimenter has registered the result, the `post-measurement pre-observation' period.

 During the post-measurement pre-observation there are multiple copies of Alice seeing different results.
 Are any or all of them the same person as Alice before the measurement?
 This is a tricky metaphysical question upon which we will not speculate.
 We will indiscriminately refer to a post-branching version of Alice as a `copy,' or a `successor,' or simply `Alice.'
 In appealing to self-locating uncertainty during the post-measurement pre-observation period, all that is needed is that each copy of Alice can coherently wonder what sort of branch they inhabit.